GCC Middle and Back End API Reference

 _vect_peel_extended_info * min )

 Traverse peeling hash table and calculate cost for each peeling option.
+Find the one with the lowest cost.

-References _vect_peel_info::count, _vect_peel_info::dr_info, ggc_alloc(), LOOP_VINFO_SCALAR_ITERATION_COST, _vect_peel_info::npeel, vect_get_known_peeling_cost(), and vect_get_peeling_costs_all_drs().
+References _vect_peel_info::count, _vect_peel_info::dr_info, dyn_cast(), LOOP_VINFO_SCALAR_ITERATION_COST, _vect_peel_info::npeel, vect_get_known_peeling_cost(), and vect_get_peeling_costs_all_drs().

 Referenced by vect_peeling_hash_choose_best_peeling().